Architectural Project Manager

 Do you get hired by the client directly, or by a general contractor?

-Asked by asus_aus about 12 years ago
+Asked by asus_aus over 12 years ago

 A lot of the work we does comes from word of mouth.
 The great thing about that though is that we usually get referrals from all types of people we work with - clients, contractors, engineers and occasionally even other architects.
 If we are working directly for a client it's often in the form of the (traditional) design-bid-build format but we've also done many design-build projects where we work with a contractor throughout the project to get periodic cost analyses to make sure the project stays on budget.
 In those cases we are sometimes hired by the client and sometimes by the contractor.